ailujailuj/ailujailuj/README.md

 👋 Hi there, I’m Julia.

-🌱 I’m currently learning HTML, CSS, Javascript and React.
+🌱 I’m a front-end React/Javascript developer currently learning full stack development with Python and Node.js.

 You can reach me at julialacerda@protonmail.com or julialacerdaff@gmail.com